otrosien/restdocs-wiremock/README.md

   ```

 2. Run the server tests, which uses the WireMock integration into Spring REST Docs.
-    As a result, there is a `restdocs-server-wiremock` jar file in your maven repository.
+    As a result, there is a `restdocs-server-wiremock` jar file in your local maven repository.
     Mind that this jar only contains a set of json files without explicit dependency on WireMock itself.

   ```shell